 Before you complete our adoption application, please read the following terms carefully.

 - AGK takes in dogs from shelters and from owners who can no longer care for them; hence, their history almost always is unknown or incomplete.
 You will be told everything we know about a dog.
 However, this information is likely to change as the dog adapts to a new environment and is exposed to different situations.
 You will not be able to rely completely on the limited information we learn about a dog in the few short weeks we have a dog in foster care.
 If you want to know everything about a dog, rescue is not for you.

 - Due to the background of our dogs described above, you should expect to have to spend substantial time assisting and working with your new dog to acclimate them to your home and family.
 The need to work with a professional trainer is not uncommon and is encouraged.
-We recommend that you consult a trainer who uses positive training methods (no shock collars).
+We recommend that you consult a trainer who uses positive reinforcement (no shock/e-collars).
 We can help you find a trainer if needed.
 If you are looking for an “easy dog,” and you are not willing to consult with and pay for professional help when needed, rescue is not for you.

 - Information posted about a dog online or on our social media is accurate to the best of our knowledge at the time it is posted.
 However, as stated previously, this information is likely to change as the dog adapts to a new environment and as we learn more about the dog as it interacts in different situations.
 We will strive to keep posted information current, but due to the many moving parts of rescue, this may not always happen as quickly as we would like.
 If you want everything to be black or white, rescue is not for you.

 - While we work hard to make a perfect match for every one of our dogs, we recognize that not every adoption will work out.
 In those situations, you as the adopter must return the dog to Knoxville as soon as possible at your own expense pursuant to our Adoption Contract.
 If you are not willing to make this commitment, which is in the best interest of the dog, rescue is not for you.